 Frequently Asked Questions:

 • How does expanding targeting help lower CPM in DV360?
 Running a campaign on tight targeting increases competition for specific impressions, which shoots up your CPM.
-Expanding your audience lists reduces this competition and helps lower your costs.
+Expanding your audience lists reduces competition and lowers your costs.

 • Why should I avoid very tight frequency capping for CPM optimization?
 Tight frequency capping (like 1 per week) forces the DSP to bid only on the first “fresh” impression for unique users, which is the most expensive.
-Relaxing the cap to 5 or 6 per week allows you to bid on later exposures where demand and CPM are lower.
+Relaxing the cap to 5 or 6 per week allows you to bid on later exposures with lower demand and CPM.

 • What is the best bidding strategy for a DV360 Display CPM campaign?
 For Display, you should use the ‘Maximize viewable impressions’ bidding strategy.
 This tells DV360 to prioritize ‘Above the Fold’ placements while staying within your average target CPM.